mohamedAbdElhameed/phone_book/README.md

 The `contact_id` column in the `PhoneNumber` table is used to establish a one-to-many relationship between the `Contact` and `PhoneNumber` tables, so that a single contact can have multiple phone numbers.

+### To run the application, first build the Docker stack using docker-compose -f local.yml build.
+Make sure to have pre-commit installed globally on your local machine.

+### After that, run the stack with `docker-compose -f local.yml up`.
+You can also use `docker-compose up` if you have set the COMPOSE_FILE environment variable to local.yml.

+### To execute management commands, use `docker-compose -f local.yml run --rm django python manage.py [command]`.

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)
 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)